 How to obtain a copy of title?

-The City of Kingston can purchase a Full Copy of Title on your behalf when it is associated with a council application for a search fee of $60.00.
-Please download and fill in this application form (18KB).
+The City of Kingston can purchase a Full Copy of Title on your behalf when it is associated with a council application for a search fee of $70.00.
+Apply here.

 Alternatively, you can search on-line through Title & Property Certificates which is an easy to use self service that includes online retrieval of information such as Certificates of Title and associated plans of subdivision and documents.
 You can access this service by logging on to www.landata.vic.gov.au and follow the general public access links for Titles and Property Certificates.
 Otherwise you can visit Landata Victoria located at Level 10, 570 Bourke Street Melbourne or by phoning them directly on (03) 8636 2456 .
 There is a fee for this service and payment by credit card is required.
 A further fee may be required for a Land Index Search if the Volume Folio Identifier is unknown or to search for additional instruments and other documents of interest.